Build investment portfolioInvesting in the stock market

 Gradually shifting from government bonds to equities

 If you are looking for more peace of mind, you can use the average cost strategy.
 With this strategy, the first step is to invest your one-off amount entirely in government bonds.
 These fluctuate less than shares and have a lower risk of price falls.
-In the second step, you sell government bonds at regular intervals, gradually and stubbornly shifting an equal amount into equities.
+In the second step, you sell government bonds at regular intervals, gradually and stubbornly shifting the same amount into equities.
 If the price level on the stock market is currently high, you will receive fewer shares than if it is lower.
-On average, you achieve an average purchase price.
+On average, you will achieve an average cost price.
 This is below the current price level in a long-term rising market and above the current price level in a falling stock market.
 In addition, you can make additional purchases of the same amount if the share price falls by at least 5%, as such price falls are usually temporary.

 Peace of mind has its price

 With the average cost strategy, you increase the return on your portfolio compared to a crash timing strategy because you initially invest your one-off amount in government bonds.
 However, this strategy also falls short of the return on an immediate direct investment.
-Backtesting showed an average disadvantage in the return of 0.8 – 4.4%.
-The longer it took to switch from cash to a mixed portfolio of 60% US large cap equities and 40% US government bonds, the higher the disadvantage.
+Backtesting showed an average disadvantage in the return of 0.8 – 4.4 %.
+The longer it took to switch from cash to a mixed portfolio of 60 % US large cap equities and 40 % US government bonds, the higher the disadvantage.
 The differences in returns were determined for reallocation periods of 3, 6, 9 and 12 months.

 Advanced investors can invest the one-off amount on the stock market with a short put strategy